s-gannon/BestPaint/README.md

-# BetterPaint
+# BestPaint
-CS-250 Paint Project ; A better paint program
+CS-250 Paint Project ; The best paint program

 Uses JDK 1.8 (which includes the JavaFX library)